South Tynedale Railway

 Built in the UK in 1940 for export to South Africa, this Hunslet steam loco of 0-4-2T type has a distinctive spark-arresting chimney and is rated at 90hp.

-With the latest extension opened in 2012 the line is now 3.5 miles in length and runs between Alston in Cumbria and Lintley in Northumberland.
-The new 1 mile section represents the latest section of the old Alston Branch to be brought back to life, following the extension of the original South Tynedale Railway from Gilderdale to Kirkhaugh in 1996.
-However, the Society’s eye’s are still firmly focused on moving the railhead northwards to the village of Slaggyford, and also, possibly, to the reinstatement of Gilderdale Halt to serve the picnic site on the South Tyne Trail.
+With the extension opened in 2012 to Lintley and the 2018 extension to Slaggyford the line is now 4.75 miles in length and runs between Alston in Cumbria and Slaggyford in Northumberland.
+This follows the extension of the original South Tynedale Railway from Gilderdale to Kirkhaugh in 1996.
+However, the Society would also like to continue the railhead northwards to the reinstatement of Gilderdale Halt to serve the picnic site on the South Tyne Trail.

 Related Links :